 Unfortunately, many commercial UI projects have followed this model.
 They do a standard waterfall design, produce a bad UI, and release it.
 Evaluation then takes place in the marketplace, as hapless customers buy their product and complain about it.
+(Although users only tend to complain about egregious usability flaws...)
 Then they iterate the design process on version 2.